-Despite the idea of a “work–life” balance becoming a buzzword in many organisations over the last few years, it seems like many bosses in the US are actually hurting their employees’ attempts to achieve this elusive ideal.
+Despite the idea of a “work–life” balance becoming a buzzword in many organization over the last few years, it seems like many bosses in the US are actually hurting their employees’ attempts to achieve this elusive ideal.

 According to the latest US Employee Engagement Study, almost half (41%) of US employees think that a work-life balance is impossible to achieve.
 The study, which was commissioned by Randstad US, implicates US bosses as one of the main factors in blocking employees’ attempts to attain a work-life balance.